José Luis Manzano: United States

-Social responsibility
+Philanthropy

 José Luis Manzano contributes to social, cultural and educational causes.
 He works with the Vendimia Solidaria program, which works toward the development of children and adolescents in the Province of Mendoza by providing financial assistance and promoting actions for the benefit of hospitals, neighborhood sports clubs and schools.

 He also participates in the La Capital Foundation, a Rosario organization whose objective is to promote and disseminate spaces for cultural production, debate and academic formation and promote volunteering and social responsibility.

 Manzano is sponsor of the House of Chinese Culture in Buenos Aires and president of the foundation of the University of Congress.
 He has also contributed to the Clinton Foundation and to The Climate Reality Project, a foundation founded by former U.S. Vice President Al Gore that seeks to raise awareness about environmental issues such as climate change.

 Personal life

-On February 21, 2015, José Luis Manzano, who is Christian, married with Teresa Jordan, who is his partner since 2000.
+On February 21, 2015, Manzano, who is Christian, married with Teresa Jordan, who is his partner since 2000.
 The event was held at his estate in Gualtallary, Tupungato.
+He has 4 children: Juana Schindler, Silvestre Schindler, Maria de la Paz Manzano and Antonio Jordan.

-The businessman has 4 children: Juana Schindler, Silvestre Schindler, Maria de la Paz Manzano and Antonio Jordan.
+Manzano maintains his primary residence in Switzerland, where he oversees international operations related to his investments in energy trading, mining, and telecommunications.
+He travels to Argentina periodically for business activities.